igorbenav/fastcrud/docs/advanced/endpoint.md

 # Advanced Use of EndpointCreator

 ## Available Automatic Endpoints
 FastCRUD automates the creation of CRUD (Create, Read, Update, Delete) endpoints for your FastAPI application.
-Here's an overview of the available automatic endpoints and how they work:
+Here's an overview of the available automatic endpoints and how they work, based on [the automatic endpoints we've generated before](../usage/endpoint.md#step-3-use-crud_router-to-create-endpoints):

 ### Create